TRANSLATE -- A Monte Carlo Simulation of Electron Transport in Liquid Argon: Electron-Argon Cross Sections

-In its default configuration, the simulation follows the treatment of Ref.~\cite{bib:WT} which implements energy-dependent cross-sections and isotropic momentum-scattering interactions.
-For inelastic interactions cross-sections are available as a function of the electron's scattering angle.
-For interactions in gas, double-differential cross-sections are available from the \texttt{LxCat} database.
-In liquid, the recent work of Ref.~\cite{bib:boyle} provides theoretical calculations for double-differential energy-transfer and momentum-transfer cross-sections.
-The simulation has been expanded to implement the energy and angle-dependent scattering available from these double-differential cross-section inputs.
-The integrated 1D energy-dependent cross-sections are compared in figure~\ref{fig:diffxsec}, showing minor overall changes.
-Results presented in this work focus on leveraging the single-differential energy-dependent cross-section model, currently set as the default.
-Future work will expand the use of differential cross-section on argon in the study of specific microphysics processes where a more accurate modeling of the angular distribution of scattered electrons can provide significant impact in modeling accuracy.
+In its default configuration, the simulation follows the treatment of Ref.~\cite{bib:WT} which implements energy-dependent cross sections and isotropic momentum-scattering interactions.
+For inelastic interactions cross sections are available as a function of the electron's scattering angle.
+For interactions in gas, double-differential cross sections are available from the \texttt{LxCat} database.
+In liquid, where the electron's de Broglie wavelength is large compared to the typical separation between argon atom, a model of individual collisions with nearby atoms starts to break down (as introduced when discussing the Cohen-Lekner theory).
+This makes the inclusion of differential cross sections accounting for angular deflections more complex.
+Recent work by Boyle et al. in Ref.~\cite{bib:boyle} provides a generalization of the Cohen-Lekner theory which includes details of the anisotropy of the effective momentum and energy-transfer interactions introduced by Cohen and Lekner.
+The differential cross sections for elastic scattering in liquid as a function of both energy and angle can be seen in Fig. 10 of Ref.~\cite{bib:boyle} by Boyle et al. Theoretical calculations for double-differential energy-transfer and momentum-transfer cross sections implemented by Boyle et al. remove several assumptions used by Cohen and Lekner, something now possible thanks to advances in computational methods.
+This development allowed for the more detailed differential cross section calculations reported in their work.
+The simulation has been expanded to implement the energy and angle-dependent scattering available from these double-differential cross section inputs.
+The integrated 1D energy-dependent cross sections are compared in figure~\ref{fig:diffxsec}, showing minor overall changes.
+Results presented in this work focus on leveraging the single-differential energy-dependent cross section model, currently set as the default.
+Future work will expand the use of differential cross section on argon in the study of specific microphysics processes where a more accurate modeling of the angular distribution of scattered electrons can provide significant impact in modeling accuracy.